philippe86220/morse-webui-unoq-buzzer-modulino/WEBUI_TO_STM32_MORSE_FLOW.md

 # UNO Q – WebUI → Python → Bridge → STM32 (Morse) – Step by step

-> This document explains the internal execution flow of the UNO Q WebUI
-> Morse application, from the browser to the STM32 via Python and Bridge.

 This document describes **the complete execution path** of a user request, from the WebUI browser interface to the execution of Morse code on the STM32 using the Modulino Buzzer.